dirkcuys/thebacklog/_posts/2024-10-18-why-am-i-doing-this.md

 ---
-title: Why am I doing this?
+title: Sometimes I wonder why I do this?
 ---
 It is Friday, 14h37.
 I just submitted an app for Apple to review.
 I worked past 2am last night to get things done.
 Things were not done then and they are not done now.
 But done enough.
 I am very tired.
 My neck hurts.
 I still need to bake a cake with my daughter for her birthday party tomorrow.
 Why am I doing this?